lammps/lammps/doc/src/processors.rst

 :doc:`read_data <read_data>` or :doc:`create_box <create_box>` command.
 It can be used before a restart file is read to change the 3d processor grid from what is specified in the restart file.

+This command will be ignored if LAMMPS is running on a single processor.
+A warning will be printed to the log file when this occurs.

 The *grid numa* keyword only currently works with the *map cart* option.